HCDE-438-Spring-2025/age-calculator/Tasks.md

 # Age Calculator App - Step-by-Step Class Activities

-Below are 5 hands-on activities we will go through to better understand Firebase integration with React.
+Below are 5 hands-on activities to walk through with your students to help them better understand Firebase integration with React.

 ## TODO 1: Firebase Project Setup & Configuration